Joseph T. Taylor: Contribution to the Flanner House

-The Flanner House, a settlement house, founded in Indianapolis, Indiana in 1889 has served the community for more than 110 years.
-The Flanner House, formerly known as the Flanner Guild, obtained its new name in 1912 after a local mortician, Frank Flanner, who donated the first building.
-In 1957, Joseph Taylor served as a social worker to the Flanner House at the request of the executive director, Dr. Cleo Blackburn.
-Taylor brought with him a wealth of knowledge and expertise.
-Their primary goal was to help minority people transitioning from post slavery, out of the South to the North.
-Many African-Americans transiting from the South, some with their families, started this journey challenged by their dreams found the Flanner House to be a stepping-stone on their quest.
+The Flanner House, a settlement house, founded in Indianapolis, Indiana, in 1889, has served the community for more than 110 years.
+The Flanner House, formerly known as the Flanner Guild, obtained its new name in 1912 after a local mortician, Frank Flanner, donated the first building.
+In 1957, Joseph Taylor served as a social worker at the Flanner House at the request of the executive director, Dr. Cleo Blackburn.
+Their stated goal was to help minority people transition from post-slavery life in the South to the North.
+Many African-Americans are transiting from the South.

-The Flanner House, through its many programs, helped alleviate the stress of African Americans, the rural and migrant workers population moving to the urban North from Kentucky, Tennessee, and other southern states.
-Myron Richardson, the current Flanner House Executive Director says, "The institution developed self-help programs to respond to health, social, educational, and the economical needs of its clients.
+Myron Richardson, the current Flanner House Executive Director, says, "The institution developed self-help programs to respond to health, social, educational, and the economical needs of its clients.
 The overall objective was for its clients, to reach self-sufficiency.
 During the transition from the South to the North, the Flanner House worked with those who were past sharecroppers, unemployed, and displaced families living in deplorable housing conditions".

-In the early 1950s the Flanner House received national acclaim for its "Sweat Equity" Housing Program.
-The Flanner House built more than 175 homes which are valued in excess of 2 million dollars.
+In the early 1950s, the Flanner House received acclaim for its "Sweat Equity" Housing Program.
+The sweat equity concepts of the Flanner House are taught to its recipients canning, industrial laundry skills, domestic worker skills, and by providing a pre-school facility.
+The Flanner House built more than 175 homes, which are valued at in excess of US$2 million.
+The owners, in exchange for their down payment, helped with the construction of their own homes and those of their neighbors.